KTP is a collaborative project between the University, a business and a suitably qualified graduate or post-graduate, known as the KTP Associate.

 KTP support at Leeds

-The Innovation Development Team within RIS offers complete end to end project support, from initial contact with a business through to developing your proposal and submission.
+The KTP Office, part of the Innovation and Business Development Team within RIS offers complete end-to-end project support, from initial contact with a business through to developing your proposal and submission.

-Once the grant has been awarded, we offer support to recruit a KTP associate, as well as project administration throughout the life of the project.
+Once the grant has been awarded, we offer support to recruit a KTP Associate, as well as project administration and management throughout the life of the project, and will work with partners to develop case studies.

 KTP project costs are funded jointly by a government grant and the business partner in a ratio determined by the size of the business: